Evaluating Security Properties in the Execution of Quantum Circuits: Introduction

 In our research context and experimentation, probabilistic noninterference serves purely as an inspiration for the proposed heuristics.
 The formal verification of the circuit cutting-based methodology presented in the following sections is beyond the scope of this paper, and it is planned as future work.

 The remainder of this paper is organised as follows.
 Section~\ref{sec:background} presents the basic principles of quantum circuit cutting.
 Section~\ref{sec:approach_overview} introduces the problem statement (architectural scenario, threat model, goals of the work) and a set of quantum circuit cutting security enhancements.
 Section~\ref{sec:exps} defines the heuristics to measure confidentiality and integrity resilience and applies them to experimentally assess the security enhancements configurations.
-Section~\ref{sec:related} reviews relevant related work while Section~\ref{sec:conclusions} concludes the manuscript with a critical discussion of our proposal.
+Section~\ref{sec:threats} discusses potential threats to the validity of our findings.
+Section~\ref{sec:related} reviews relevant related work, while Section~\ref{sec:conclusions} concludes the manuscript with a critical discussion of our proposal.